“Wo! I feel good

 And that’s the tricky part about being triggered.
 You can be stimulated by environmental cues when you’re out and about – especially by newness or novelty – or by minding your own business at home and just thinking about those cookies languishing in the cupboard (my sincere apologies if this paragraph gets you going).
 Even seemingly neutral cues, like doing some mundane chores, can get associated and wired into this network if you have habitually rewarded yourself here with food.

 So why is this drive so persistent?
 Dopamine makes us believe the pursuit of our imagined happiness is the be-all and end-all.
-We wouldn’t make a very successful sugar addict if we had to wait for the sugar to come to us while we’re in the fetal position on the couch, so dopamine alerts our brain and mobilizes our body.
+We wouldn’t make a very successful sugar addict if we had to wait for the sugar to come to us while we’re in the fetal position on the couch, so dopamine alerts our brain and mobilizes our Healthy Body.
 It will even trigger the release of stress hormones that make us feel anxious until we get the relief from our fix.

 Now here’s the big bait and switch…a conscious examination of such a fix often finds us disappointed at best, and at worst, ashamed that we fell for it, again.
 But when we’re caught up in the addictive cycle, we’re not having that present moment experience.
 The food we’re inhaling has more to do with past pleasures and distorted memories.